Exley in Effingham County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Houston Baptist (approx. 1.7 miles away); Historic Ship Anchor (approx. 3.2 miles away); Richmond Baptist Church (approx. 3½ miles away); Mulberry Grove Plantation (approx. 5 miles away); Washington's Southern Tour (approx. 5 miles away); Jerusalem (Ebenezer) Church (approx. 6.4 miles away); Purrysburg Township (approx. 6.6 miles away in South Carolina); Atlantic Coastal Highway Through Georgia (approx. 6.7 miles away).
+The Village of Abercorn (approx. 1.3 miles away); Houston Baptist Church (approx. 1.7 miles away); Historic Ship Anchor (approx. 3.2 miles away); Richmond Baptist Church (approx. 3˝ miles away); Mulberry Grove Plantation (approx. 5 miles away); Washington's Southern Tour (approx. 5 miles away); Purrysburg Township (approx. 6.6 miles away in South Carolina); Atlantic Coastal Highway Through Georgia (approx. 6.7 miles away).

 Also see . . .
 The Salzburgers and Their Descendants.
 A book by Philip A. Strobel, written in 1855, may have been the source for the information on this marker.
 (Submitted on May 27, 2008, by Kevin W. of Stafford, Virginia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 26, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,283 times since then and 21 times this year.
+It was originally submitted on May 26, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,337 times since then and 15 times this year.
 Photos: 1, 2, 3. submitted on May 26, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.